-Many business loan providers including Bank of America and Citizens Bank are offering standard deferment on their loans.
+Many lenders, including Bank of America and Citizens Bank, are offering standard deferment on business loans.
 In some cases, the lender might not charge interest during this time, though that’s not always the case.

 The Small Business Administration (SBA) also started automatically covering principal, interest and fees on its most popular loan programs after the Coronavirus Aid, Relief and Economic Security (CARES) Act was passed in mid-March.
 And it’s encouraging SBA lenders to offer deferment and a one-year loan extension, too.

 You can find a full list of lenders offering deferment and special business loans with our guide to COVID-19 financial assistance for small businesses.

 Can I defer payments on new business loans?